-- 3-6.1.1 Structural Bay Size.
-Per Paragraph 2-11.3, coordinate the structural design with the floor plan and workstation layout.
-For new facilities, the workstation design should drive the structural design. - 3-6.1.2 Structural Loads.
-Refer to UFC 3-310-01, Load Assumptions for Buildings.
+3-6.1.1 Structural Bay Size.

+Coordinate the structural design with the floor plan and workstation layout.
+For new facilities, the workstation design should drive the structural design.

+3-6.1.2 Structural Loads.

+Refer to UFC 3-301-01, Structural Engineering.
 When higher-load areas are required, such as for high density storage, locate them strategically within the building, i.e. closer to the building core, to provide a flexible, cost-effective, and convenient location.